-Florence Nightingale’s Influence in Becoming an RNPosted March 29th, 2010 by Site Administrator in Uncategorized (No Comments »)
+Florence Nightingale’s Influence in Becoming an RNPosted March 29th, 2010 by Staff Writers in Uncategorized (No Comments »)

 Florence Nightingale has been a vital figure for the nursing community for the past century, a pillar of what nursing is truly about.
 Since this point, there have been other influential nurses, but none so much as Florence Nightingale, who is known outside the nursing community.
 Nightingale has become such an extraordinary figure in the health industry not because of her skills as a nurse, but her goals for the future of nursing and her desire to transform the nursing industry in the nineteenth century.

 Florence Nightingale boasts an impressive resume of service, stemming from her original work in the Crimean War.
 Through this service, she risked her life to tend to injured soldiers on the battlefield at night, often coming directly into the line of fire, but never once faltered.
 After this point, she campaigned for reform in the nursing community, attracting a new breed of nurses who were able to uphold the values she came to embody.
 While the modern era does not have as much room for reformation as the nineteenth century, many nurses today still strive to be as diligent to their cause as Florence Nightingale was.